 The top three things to look for when purchasing hummus

 While hummus is generally a very healthy food choice, if you are buying hummus from the grocery store there are a few things to keep in mind to ensure you’re getting the healthiest option available.

 - Stick to a hummus that has limited ingredients.
 A general rule of thumb is that if you see a food label with a long list of ingredients, chances are some of those ingredients aren’t healthy.
 Stick to a brand that contains only whole foods.
 You will want to see chickpeas, olive oil, lemon, garlic, and tahini on the food label and that’s about it.

 - Avoid additives.
 You will want to make sure the food label does not contain any additives such as potassium sorbate, artificial flavors, colorings, or benzoates.
-These are additives often found in store bought hummus may extend its shelf life or make it look pretty but can cause unwanted side effects, from inflammation to skin issues.
+These are additives often found in store bought hummus that are added to extend its shelf life or make it look pretty, but can cause unwanted side effects from inflammation to skin issues.

 - 2 garlic cloves, peeled

 - Pinch of sea salt

 Simply place all ingredients into a food processor, or a high-speed blender, and blend until smooth.

 That’s it!
 This is a basic recipe, so feel free to add in any herbs and spices to adjust the taste to your liking.